CafeVariomeUoL/cv3-docs/Writerside/topics/general.md

      4. Show record ID with details

 ### Control and Customization:
-Administrators have control over who sees what level of detail in the results, based on user roles and data sensitivity.
+Administrators have complete control over who sees what level of detail in the results, based on user roles and data sensitivity.
 ### Flexibility and Management:
 Discovery groups can be customized to fit specific needs, and administrators can monitor and adjust settings as necessary over time.
 ![Discovery-groups](Screenshot 2024-03-15 at 17-09-37 Untitled design.png)